What is Fulfillment Status? A Comprehensive Guide in 2022

-One can track a order fulfillment status in two ways: before and after the order is fulfilled.
+One can track an order fulfillment status in two ways: before and after the order is fulfilled.
 Here’s how tracking happens.

-Each status can be tracked by adding a tracking number to the order, displaying real-time fulfillment or shipping details for the customer’s order.
+Each status can be tracked by adding a tracking number to the order and displaying real-time fulfillment or shipping details for the customer’s order.
 Customers receive this tracking number at the time of order confirmation so they can check the fulfillment status whenever they want.

 We have discussed the pre-fulfillment process that involves steps like receiving inventory to shipping or delivery and, approximately 30% of the time, returns.